-The Osseo Secondary Transition Center (OSTC) serves young adults, ages 17-21, with a range of abilities and disabilities who need assistance in making the transition from school to life in the community.
+The Osseo Secondary Transition Center (OSTC) is a special education program that serves young adults, ages 17-21 recieving special education services.
+Our students have a range of abilities and disabilities and need assistance in making the transition from school to life in the community.
 Students are referred to the OSTC by their attendance area high school.

-OSTC programs provide opportunities for students to expand their job and interpersonal skills, build self-esteem, and learn about self-acceptance and self-advocacy, as specified in the individual education plan.
+OSTC program provides opportunities for students to expand their work and interpersonal skills, build self-esteem, and learn about self-acceptance and self-advocacy, as specified in the individual education plan (IEP).

 - Post-secondary education and training